errantcoder123/SOC-LLM/README.md

-I have uploaded all the above code in the chain branch.
-Whatever i have practiced till now
+I have uploaded all the code in the chain branch.
+Whatever i have practiced till now.

 Through these code examples, I have learned how to use the LangChain framework to build intelligent applications powered by large language models (LLMs).
 I gained hands-on experience with integrating multiple LLM providers such as OpenAI, Groq, Google, Hugging Face, and Anthropic.
 I learned how to securely configure API keys using environment variables with dotenv.